Feasibility and stability in large Lotka Volterra systems with interaction structure: Results

-Stone \cite{stone2018feasibility} showed that provided that $||\sigma\mathcal{E}||$ is sufficiently small, the eigenvalue with the largest real part (outlier eigenvalue of $J$) is approximately equal to minus the abundance of the least abundant species i.e $\lambda_{max}\approx -\text{min}_{i\in\{1,n\}}x^{*}_{i}$; in which case we have the weak condition whereby feasibility corresponds to the local asymptotic stability of the GLV system.
+Stone \cite{stone2018feasibility} showed that provided that $||\sigma\mathcal{E}||$ is sufficiently small, the eigenvalue with the largest real part (outlier eigenvalue of $J$) is approximately equal to minus the abundance of the least abundant species i.e $\lambda_{max}\approx -\text{min}_{i\in\{1,n\}}x^{*}_{i}$; in which case we have the weak condition whereby feasibility corresponds to the local asymptotic stability of the GLV model.
 In the case where $\rho=0$ or $|\rho|$ is small, $-\text{min}_{i\in\{1,n\}}x^{*}_{i}$ is an accurate estimate of the outlier eigenvalue of $J$, however this accuracy breaks down as we increase $|\rho|$ (see Supplemental Material VI).

-Relying on Grilli's assumption allows us to accurately capture the bulk eigenvalue distribution of $J$ and the effect of $\rho$ on the average stability over a large number of realisations, although it fails to accurately calculate the outlier eigenvalue of $J$ corresponding to a specific realisation of $A$.
+Relying on Gibbs' assumption allows us to accurately capture the bulk eigenvalue distribution of $J$ and the effect that the correlation parameter $\rho$ has on the average \xl{resilience} over a large number of realisations \xl{(see Figure S6 (a))}, although it fails to accurately calculate the outlier eigenvalue of $J$ corresponding to a specific realisation of $A$.